ivan-lednev/obsidian-automatic-changelog/README.md

 ### `path`

-This defaults to obsidian, but you can point the plugin to any repository in your file system:
+This defaults to the vault you're in, but you can point the plugin to any repository in your file system:
 <pre>
 ```show-diff
 path: /path/to/my-pet-project